FixedEffects/Vcov.jl/README.md

 This package should be used by package developers to compute standard errors.
-The goal is to allow users to specify a `::CovarianceEstimator` argument in the `fit` function of your package.
+It allows users to specify a `::CovarianceEstimator` argument in the `fit` function of your package.
 See `FixedEffectModels` for an example.

 Each type defined in this package defines the following methods: